 The EU HORIZON 2020 BBI PPP project GreenSolRes aims at a demonstration of the competitiveness of the levulinic acid value chain in terms of cost, environmental impact and technical performance.
 It targets to optimize the process design of all process components to allow for commercialization of the process.

 Power-to-X (P2X) is one of the large-scale Kopernikus projects of the Federal Ministry of Education and Research, in which numerous partners from all over Germany are investigating the future of the energy transition.
-In total, 17 research institutes with 64 research groups, 26 industrial companies and three civil society organizations are involved in the P2X project.
+On September 1st, 2019, the second project phase of P2X has started.

 Different ways of restoring electricity from renewables are the subject of P2X research.
 The X in Power-to-X can be liquids – e.g. fuels –, gases or chemicals, i.e. valuables.
 These different paths will be evaluated in order to find the most suitable technology for the future or the best combination.